aditipathak28/short-url/README.md

-An application to convert long URL into shorten one.
+An application to convert long URLs into short, shareable links.